 The socialization pen is very large with lots of space to fly around and exercise wings.
 There are several large oak snags on which to perch or roost.
 Also, there are two pools from which to drink or bathe.
 There are several ground-level perches and boulders to hop around on as well.
 It is interesting to see the social development of each bird.
 They can choose to perch next to whichever bird they wish, so they really get to know each other well.
 We have learned that young condors that aren’t well-socialized tend not to be successful once they are released to the wild.

 So far, Su’nan is taking a very subordinate role in the group, as expected.
 As she gets more experience, she will gain confidence and assert herself as a competent member of her group.
 She flies very well in the pen and interacts appropriately with the older birds.
 Her parents, Towich and Sulu, have done a great job preparing her for the big, wide world!

 This is the first year that the Condor Cam is able to broadcast our socialization pen.
 We are very excited to provide this unique view to all of our dedicated viewers.
 We plan on starting this camera on Monday, November 3.
 Enjoy!
 Feel free to post any comments or questions, and we’ll try to get them answered as soon as we can!

-Athena Wilson is a senior keeper at the San Diego Zoo.
-Read her previous post, First Flamingo Hatch of 2012.
+Ron Webb is a senior keeper at the San Diego Zoo Safari Park.
+Read his previous post, To Fledge or Not to Fledge.